isomerpages/nhg-ohrpp/_conducting-research/Who can be a Principal Investigator?.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The NHG&nbsp;Group Research &amp; Innovation&nbsp;promotes research in
-NHG through the administration of competitive grant calls via the bottom-up approach and the thematic.</p>
+NHG Health through the administration of competitive grant calls via the bottom-up approach and the thematic.</p>
 <p></p>
 <p>Researchers are encouraged to refer to their Clinical Research Units/
 Offices of their institutions for their own grants available.</p>